-7.24.2 Water Leakage Test (Shelter Mode Fully Loaded)- Test the shelter as specified in 7.24.1, except that the maximum payload for the shelter shall be distributed uniformly on the fixed floor.
+7.24.2 Water Leakage Test (Shelter Mode Fully Loaded)-Test the shelter as specified in 7.24.1, except that the maximum payload for the shelter shall be distributed uniformly on the fixed floor.

-7.24.3 Water Leakage Test (Container Mode Fully Loaded)-Test the shelter as specified in 7.24; except that the maximum payload for the shelter shall be uniformly distributed on the fixed floor.
+7.24.3 Water Leakage Test (Container Mode Fully Loaded)-Test the shelter as specified in 7.24; except uniformly distribute the maximum payload for the shelter on the fixed floor.

 7.25 Fluorescent Light Temperature Test-Randomly select three fluorescent light assemblies from all of the light assemblies of the sample shelters.
-Test these sample fluorescent light assemblies for performance at 0 F and 125°F (-18 and 52°C) temperature extremes.
-Note that this light test may be performed as an extension of the high and low temperature shelter tests of this specification.
+Test these sample fluorescent light assemblies shall be for performance at 0 F and 125°F (-18 and 52°C) temperature extremes.
+Note this light test may be performed as an extension of the high and low temperature shelter tests of this specification.
 Test all of the sample lights at one temperature extreme, normalize at ambient if acceptable, and then test at the other extreme.
-Soak and performance test the sample lights in a chamber at no more than 0°F (-18°C) for the low temperature phase and at no less than 125°F (52°C) for the high temperature phase.
+Soak the sample lights and test performance in a chamber at no more than 0°F (-18°C) for the low temperature phase and at no less than 125°F (52°C) for the high temperature phase.
 Each soak period shall be no less than 24 h.
 While remaining in the chambers, at the completion of the soak period, turn the lights on.
-If any light does not provide full, constant illumination within 1 min, shut is off for at least 1 min and then turn on a second time.
-Inability of any light to provide full, constant illumination within 1 min after no more than two attempts and remain at full, constant illumination for at least 10 min shall constitute failure of the test.
+If any light does not provide full, constant illumination within 1 min, shut it off for at least 1 min and then turn on a second time.
+Inability of any light to provide full, constant illumination within 1 min after no more than two attempts and to remain at full, constant illumination for at least 10 min shall constitute failure of the to operate latches, incomplete mechanical interface, interconnecting parts that do not properly function, inability to erect the shelter using the tools stored within, and so forth), failure of any component to function as intended, breakage or deformation of any components or any panel delamination shall constitute failure of this test.